SHARE

 Classic French Lemon Tart // FoodNouveau.com

-This elegant classic French lemon tart is deceptively easy to make and has a delightfully rich, mellow lemony flavor that pleases all citrus lovers.
+This easy French lemon tart (tarte au citron) uses only four basic ingredients and has a delightfully rich, mellow lemon flavor that pleases everyone!

 Prep Time:20 minutes